 \section{Simulation}

-We now present a collection of simulations experiments for the matrix factorization approach to node2vec and DeepWalk embedding.
-These experiments complement our theoretical results in Section~\ref{sec:3}; in particular they illustrate the interplay between the sparsity of the graphs and the choice of window sizes and their effects on the resulting embedding.
+We now present simulations experiments for the matrix factorization perspective of node2vec/DeepWalk.
+These experiments complement our theoretical results in Section~\ref{sec:3} and illustrate the interplay between the sparsity of the graphs, the choice of window sizes, and their combined effects on the nodes embedding.